heyshaquib/Yomira/README.md

 Yomira exists because of the work already done by the open-source Android manga reader community.

-Special thanks to the original [Kotatsu](https://github.com/KotatsuApp/Kotatsu) developers and the [Mihon](https://github.com/mihonapp/mihon) developers/community for the ideas, code, source ecosystem, and long-running maintenance work that helped shape projects like this.
+Special thanks to [DropSauce](https://github.com/HuzaifaKhalid1311/DropSauce) for design and architectural inspiration, the original [Kotatsu](https://github.com/KotatsuApp/Kotatsu) and [Mihon](https://github.com/mihonapp/mihon) developers for the robust source ecosystem and long-running maintenance work, and lastly, Our Lord And Saviour LLM Agents for making this all possible.

 ## Certificate fingerprints